Film Hub Midlands supports film exhibitors to reach audiences with independent, British and international film.

 If you are unsuccessful in your proposal, you will be contacted by email.
 Being unsuccessful does not prevent you from accessing future Hub opportunities.

-If your proposal is successful, the assessment panel may discuss any required amendments and wish to see a revised plan before confirming an award.
+If your proposal is successful, the assessment panel may discuss any required amendments and wish to see a revised plan before confirming financial support.
 This process can take additional time.
 Activity timelines will need to accommodate this.

-If there are no recommendations or amendments to be made, you will be sent a confirmation email setting out the terms and conditions attached to the award.
+If there are no recommendations or amendments to be made, you will be sent a confirmation email setting out the terms and conditions attached to the financial support.